martindwyer/MDBytesSE/README.md

 </ol>

 I have a huge commitment to open source learning.
 This project is available under open source license.However, I have no patience for those who plagiarize for academic success.
 The public access of this repository means that plagiarized code can be googled and found to have originated here.

+Please read the accompanying LICENSE document before using or relying on the software provided at this repository.